bendalab/plottools/docs/structure.md

 The basic unit of any figure is a plot, a single matplotlib axes.
 You may rearrange the position of an axes within a figure or even move an axes to another figure.
-To allow for this necessary flexibility it is mandatory to summarize all code needed to draw the content of an axes into a single dedicated function that takes as the first argument the axes into which it should draw.
+To allow for this flexibility it is mandatory to summarize all code needed to draw the content of an axes into a single dedicated function that takes as the first argument the axes into which it should draw.

 *For every axes make a function that does the plotting and that takes this axes as an argument.*